 I--, I hadn't been well, I mean we--, we’ve had a lot go on with losing [SON2]’ partner, really since my brother passed away it--, it’s just been hard and I’ve had quite a few bouts of like depression, so I--, I had been off work since last April and the thought of going back was just tearing me apart, I just couldn’t--, couldn’t bear the thought of it, and we talked about it and because I was 50 I was able to take my pension.(NO.047, female, married)

 Financial issues featured prominently among the factors associated with carers’ reduction of their economic activity.
-Although the bivariate analysis showed that 42.5% of carers were living ‘comfortably’ (Table 2), nevertheless about one-in-five of carers who had reduced their economic activity between the two waves were in a difficult financial situation (20.2%, Table 2).
+Although the bivariate analysis showed that 42.5 per cent of carers were living ‘comfortably’ (Table 2), nevertheless about one-in-five of carers who had reduced their economic activity between the two waves were in a difficult financial situation (20.2 per cent, Table 2).
 Along similar lines and holding all other variables at their means, the probability of reducing one’s economic activity among those ‘just getting by’ financially was 0.11 smaller compared to those finding it difficult financially (Table 3).
 ‘Just about getting by’ may imply that the respondent is facing a financial burden, and being in employment is important in maintaining a certain financial status, thereby reducing rather than stopping one’s economic activity.
 One of the interviewees (female, divorced) had reduced her work to 4-days a week, in spite of caring for her frail mother and having health problems herself, partly because she was ‘a bit tight and […] a single parent of two teenage boys’.

 The type of employment was also shown to be a significant factor associated with the risk of carers reducing their employment between the two waves.
 The quantitative analysis suggested that being an employee increases one’s risk of reducing one’s employment compared with being self-employed.
-Among carers with different employment statuses, around 16% of employees had reduced their economic activity between waves compared to 9.3% of self-employed carers (Table 2), while holding all other variables at their means, Table 3 shows that the probability of reducing one’s employment was 0.05 greater among employees (without supervisory responsibilities) compared to those who were self-employed.
+Among carers with different employment statuses, around 16 per cent of employees had reduced their economic activity between waves compared to 9.3 per cent of self-employed carers (Table 2), while holding all other variables at their means, Table 3 shows that the probability of reducing one’s employment was 0.05 greater among employees (without supervisory responsibilities) compared to those who were self-employed.
 The interviews revealed self-employment to provide respondents with more flexibility and fewer constraints in terms of arranging their daily life.
 Two male carers who were self-employed noted:

 My work doesn’t--, my work neither prevents me from doing things that I want to do, and it doesn’t drag me into social situations that I don’t want to be in.(NO.182, male, divorced)